rniemand/cron-tool/docs/job-actions/SendEmail.md

     "ToAddress": "email@address.com",
     "ToName": "Recipient Name",
     "Subject": "Mail Title",
-    "Body": "This is the body of your email"
+    "Body": "This is the body of your email", "Template": "mail-template"
   }
 }
 ```